Study Raises Questions About False Negatives From Quick COVID-19 Test

 Wells also doubts the false-negatives are due to the specimens being diluted by being stored in fluid first.

-"It's not due to the dilution," Wells told NPR in an interview.
+"It's not due to the dilution," Wells said.
 "Our evidence is that this is not the sole cause of the lower effectiveness of the ID NOW."